 Specialists deconstructed the damaged areas and conducted testing to determine what components could be salvaged and repaired versus what needed to be replaced altogether.
 Because of its deep supply network, DEPCOM was able to establish reliable and fast delivery for the required replacement parts.
-Equipment also was readily available through DEPCOM’s extensive inventory of spare parts on hand at regional warehouses.
+The equipment also was readily available through DEPCOM’s extensive inventory of spare parts on hand at regional warehouses.

 Of equal importance was DEPCOM’s early work with a key stakeholder too often brought in late in the process — the plant’s insurance carrier.
 By establishing an ongoing dialogue with insurance adjusters, DEPCOM was able to keep the many moving parts in alignment while streamlining critical insurance payouts.

 Ultimately, Repowering+ experts seamlessly married original, salvaged parts with new, modern equipment to bring the site completely back online without a significant (and costly) redesign.
 Such a complex accomplishment would not have been possible without our extensive restoration experience, which has allowed DEPCOM to consistently uphold every energy production guarantee after an extreme weather event.
 The flexible restoration plan minimized revenue loss while keeping much of the plant operational to maximize production throughout the repair process.

 The final upshot: Savings of $3.3 million over the initial forecasted budget.
 While the plant’s owner had anticipated replacing roughly $1.75 million worth of damaged components, DEPCOM was able to develop a salvage plan for the bulk of the modules that resulted in $1.3 million in savings, recovering 70% more modules than anticipated in the original budget.